ptuls/radio_murakami/README.md

 **Welcome to the Radio Murakami repository!**

-Here, we develop a bot that spouts out quotes as good as the writings of [Haruki Murakami](https://en.wikipedia.org/wiki/Haruki_Murakami) himself.
+Here, we develop a bot that spouts out quotes as good as the writings of [Haruki Murakami](https://en.wikipedia.org/wiki/Haruki_Murakami) himself (okay, to a reasonable approximation).
 This is based off his writing style as well as quotes and interviews he has done in the past.
+We write about our work right at [Daily Inspirational Quotes from Your Favorite Author using Deep Learning](https://towardsdatascience.com/daily-inspirational-quotes-from-your-favorite-author-using-deep-learning-73534c55ed96).

 ## Data

+We source our data from all of Murakami's novels, and various sources below.

 ### Interviews & Short Essays
 - [Jazz Messenger](https://www.nytimes.com/2007/07/08/books/review/Murakami-t.html?action=click&module=RelatedCoverage&pgtype=Article&region=Footer)